Home / Coffee Knowledge / Good water for coffee – the ultimate coffee water guide

 • Alkalinity = Hydrogen carbonate = Bicarbonate = HCO3-

-At this point, the water chemist would launch into a lecture.
-But for now, only the most important points are covered.
+At this point, a water chemist would launch into a lecture.
+But for now, only the most important things matter.

-Total hardness and alkalinity are measured in different units.
-Here we provide our recommendation for good coffee water in German hardness, but below we explain how to convert all other units.
+Total hardness and alkalinity are given in different units of measurement.
+Here we give you our recommendation for good coffee water in German hardness, but further down we explain how you can convert all other units.

 Perfect water for filter coffee: